 Do they take more pride in what they have accomplished or what their team has accomplished?
 Are they willing to do whatever it takes to remove the roadblocks from the SMEs so that their team can focus on value-added work?

 Getting the right people in the right seats on the bus is absolutely critical and cannot be circumvented.
 Here’s an example:

 I worked with a plant manager at a large factory in Ohio.
 He was a great guy but always too busy to meet with me.

-After a few weeks our little pod began to grow, and the quality manger joined us as well as the production scheduler.
+After a few weeks, our little pod began to grow, and the quality manager joined us as well as the production scheduler.
 Very quickly, we created a support cell right next to where the value was being created.